 Get in Touch

 Our Alumni Association has now been running for eighteen months.
-The aim of the group is to put past students in touch with each other and the school, to provide a community through which alumni can build useful contacts and to benefit current students through the experience and knowledge of previous students.
+The aim of the group is to put past students and staff in touch with each other and the school, to provide a community through which alumni can build useful contacts and to benefit current students through the experience and knowledge of previous students.

 Bringing Alumni together